 Willingness to pay goes down for users who came on with a discount.
 When offered a discount right off the bat, upselling them on other products is a lot more complicated.
 Additionally, customers who started with a discount won’t be too happy when that discount is eventually removed and they are forced to pay full price (which takes us to my next point: churn).

-Discounted customers have more than double the churn rate than those who weren’t given a discount.
+Discounted customers have more than double the churn rate than those who weren’t given a discount, so giving a may shorten the average customer lifecycle.
+Oftentimes, discounts bring in new customers who only make one purchase.
 If you look at the graph below, which is broken down by the level of discount, you’ll notice a strong correlation of churn increasing as the discount level increases.

 Part of the reason we love a recurring revenue model is because we can predict growth.
 However, once you start discounting, it becomes increasingly complicated to predict.
 Customers that are acquired with a discount are more likely to churn, but it’s more difficult to know when they will do so, making growth unpredictable.